SciMed/style-guide/README.md

 ## Configuration

 * Put custom initialization code in `config/initializers`.
-The code in initializers executes on application startup.
 * Keep initialization code for each gem in a separate file with the same name as the gem, for example `carrierwave.rb`, `active_admin.rb`, etc.